Minimize Estate Taxes

 You have been working hard and paying taxes your entire life, but no one should have to pay taxes on what you have spent your life building.
 Unless you plan ahead, the value of your assets could be at risk with estate tax (sometimes also called inheritance tax or death tax).

 Estate tax is paid on the net value of all the assets you own at the time you pass away.
-It amounts to 40 percent of the value of your estate and must be paid by your family or other beneficiaries within nine months of you passing away.
+It amounts to 40% of the value of your estate and must be paid by your family or other beneficiaries within nine months of you passing away.

-Currently, estate tax largely affects high-net-worth individuals with an estate exceeding $13.6 million ($27.2 million for a married couple).
+As of 2025, federal estate tax largely affects high-net-worth individuals with an estate exceeding $13.99 million ($27.98 million for a married couple).
 Still, the regulations change from year to year and from administration to administration.

-Just because you are not affected by estate tax now doesn’t mean you won’t be in ten years’ time.
+Just because you are not affected by the federal estate tax now doesn’t mean you won’t be in ten years’ time.

-It is beneficial to understand the steps needed to reduce your tax burden, even if you are not close to the current federal exemption limit.
-That can always change.
+It is beneficial to understand the steps needed to reduce your tax burden.
+Keep in mind that your assets could be subject to state estate tax, even if you are not close to the current federal exemption limit right now.

 As well as minimizing estate tax in the future, there is another concern for many individuals: preserving your assets now.